 Because there are multiple steps to the life insurance application process, there’s a gap between when you start your application and when your coverage actually kicks in.

-If you die during that time — also known as a coverage gap — then your family won’t receive a death benefit.
-To make sure that they are financially protected in the event of your death, you can purchase temporary life insurance coverage.
+If you die during that time — also known as a coverage gap — then your family won’t receive the death benefit.
+Adding temporary coverage to your policy is one way to avoid going without coverage.

 Temporary life insurance coverage

-A temporary life insurance policy offers anywhere from $50,000 to $1,000,000 in coverage — maximum amounts vary for each insurer — and ensures your loved ones get some financial support if you pass away before your application is approved.
+A temporary life insurance policy offers anywhere from $50,000 to $1 million in coverage — maximum amounts vary for each insurer — and ensures your loved ones get some financial support if you pass away before your application is approved.

 The cost of temporary coverage is based on the quote you receive when you initially apply for life insurance.